-Swap stones do not simply move to an adjacent (empty) field when being pushed; instead, they change places with the stone you push them into.
-Consequently, the only way to move a swap stone from one place to another is to repeatedly interchange it with other "normal" stones.
+Swap stones do not simply move to an adjacent (empty) field when being pushed; instead, they change places with the stone they are being pushed into.
+The only way to move a swap stone from one place to another is consequently to repeatedly interchange it with other "normal" stones.